awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 **Issue:** When you run a build, the `UPLOAD_ARTIFACTS` build phase fails with the error "Failed to upload artifacts: Invalid arn"\.

-**Possible cause:** Your Amazon S3 output bucket \(the bucket where AWS CodeBuild stores its output from the build\) is in a different AWS region than the AWS CodeBuild build project\.
+**Possible cause:** Your Amazon S3 output bucket \(the bucket where AWS CodeBuild stores its output from the build\) is in a different AWS region than the CodeBuild build project\.

 **Recommended solution:** Update the build project's settings to point to an output bucket that is in the same region as the build project\.